 With Wasabi you can generate an unlimited number of Bitcoin wallets very quickly, without any cost, and without asking anyone for permission.
 Each wallet has separate private and public keys in a unique backup, and they are not at all linked to the other wallets generated on the same computer.
 So, with several wallets you can conveniently manage your bitcoin for different use cases without worrying about revealing that you control them.

 # Generating the wallet step-by-step

 Launch Wasabi Wallet.
 The very first time you run the software the

-Generate Wallettab will automatically be open, but you can also access it by clicking on
+Generate Wallettab will be open automatically, but you can also access it by clicking on

 File -> Generate Walletin the menu bar.

-Label the new wallet precisely to ensure a proper differentiation at any point in the future.
+Name the new wallet precisely to ensure a proper differentiation from wallets created in the future.
 This label is not shared with anyone, it is only stored locally on your computer.

 Backup your password!

 Without the password, you cannot spend your bitcoin or recover your wallet, even if you have the recovery words (Seed phrase).
 So, triple-check that you have a proper backup!

 - Write down the 12 recovery words (Seed phrase).
 You can use this seed phrase with your password to recover your wallet on a different computer using Wasabi or another BIP 38 compliant wallet.
 If you have only the recovery words, but not the password, then you cannot spend the bitcoin nor recover this wallet.
 But whoever has both, gets full access to all the transaction history and gains control over every satoshi locked up in this wallet.